fahiem152/fahiem152/README.md

 # 💫 About Me:
 👋 Hi there!<br>My name is Fahiem, and I’m a passionate Fullstack Engineer with expertise in Flutter, Laravel, and MySQL.
 I enjoy building scalable web and mobile applications that solve real-world problems.
-Oh, and I’m based in Semarang, Indonesia! 🌏<br><br>💻 What I love doing:<br><br>Crafting clean and efficient code.<br>Creating smooth mobile experiences with Flutter.<br>Designing robust backend systems using Laravel.<br>Optimizing database performance in MySQL.<br>Collaborating with other developers and sharing knowledge.
-(Berkolaborasi dengan developer lain dan berbagi pengetahuan.)
+Oh, and I’m based in Semarang, Indonesia! 🌏<br><br>💻 **What I love doing:**
+  🔵 Crafting clean and efficient code.
+  🔵 Creating smooth mobile experiences with Flutter.
+  🔵 Designing robust backend systems using Laravel.
+  🔵 Optimizing database performance in MySQL.
+  🔵 Collaborating with other developers and sharing knowledge.

 ## 🌐 Socials: